SelectSmart.com

 "Brain Respiration (is) currently being researched and its results confirmed by scientific studies carried out under the auspices of the Korean Brain Science Institute and the Institute for Brain Aging and Dementia in UC Irvine."Excerpt from former Brain Respiration website, in answer to a question on May 28, 2004: "Can BR help to prevent memory loss and AZ (Alzheimer's Disease)?"

-"Brain Respiration® was developed with aid from the Korean Institute for Brain Science.
+"Brain Respiration® was developed with aid from the Korea Institute for Brain Science.
 They recently began collaboration with the Institute of Brain Aging and Dementia ( Univ. of California, Irvine)...".Excerpt from a media release on Ilchi Lee's April 2004 presentation at UCI said:

 "Following his lecture, there were demonstrations by Brain Respiration trainees who have developed extrasensory perception through Brain Respiration.
 It is usually children 3 to 14 years of age, who are in the brain integration stage of brain respiration, who exhibit ESP capabilities.
 These children perceive outside stimuli through the skin as well as the eyes.
 For example, they can see colors and read letters with their eyes closed.
 During the demonstration, a 13 year-old girl surprised the audience by accurately reading letters written by researchers with her eyes blindfolded."The UCI neuroscience research center and the Korea Institute of Brain Science agreed to conduct joint research on Brain Respiration.
 The research will include extrasensory perception developed through practice of Brain Respiration.
 This research will investigate brain function of Brain Respiration trainees who perceive external stimuli through the skin.
 The research will occur simultaneously in Korea and the U.S. this summer, targeting children with extrasensory perception."
 (The report praised Dr. Cotman and showed a photo of them shaking hands in agreement to collaborate.)"